Free Claude Certified Architect - Foundations (CCA-F) Practice Questions

 A team building a customer support agent considers two approaches for ensuring the agent never offers refunds above $50 without manager approval: (A) adding a strong instruction in the system prompt saying 'Never approve refunds above $50 without manager approval', or (B) implementing a programmatic check in the orchestration layer that intercepts refund tool calls and routes those above $50 to a manager queue.
 Which approach is BEST for production deployment?

-- Approach A combined with few-shot examples in the system prompt showing the model correctly refusing high refunds, which makes the behavior virtually guaranteed
+- Approach A combined with several few-shot exchanges in the system prompt where the assistant correctly refuses high refunds, which makes the behavior

 - Approach B, the programmatic check, because system behavior guarantees require programmatic enforcement rather than prompt-based guidance alone